Morita equivalence of Nijenhuis structures: Compatibility with quasi-symplectic groupoids and Dirac structures

 The following proposition justifies Definition \ref{def:morita-equiv-dirac} by showing that the Lie algebroids associated with two Morita equivalent twisted Dirac structures are Morita equivalent as Lie algebroids.
 Consequently, we distinguish between these contexts by explicitly referring to an \textit{infinitesimal Morita bibundle of Dirac structures} for the setting of Definition \ref{def:morita-equiv-dirac}, and an \textit{infinitesimal Morita bibundle of Lie algebroids} when viewing $L_{1}$ and $L_{2}$ as Lie algebroids as in Definition \ref{def:morita-equiv-algebroid}.

 \begin{proposition} If two twisted Dirac manifolds are Morita equivalent via an infinitesimal Morita $(L_{1},L_{2})$-bibundle $(P,\varpi)$, then their respective Lie algebroids are Morita equivalent in the sense of Definition \ref{def:morita-equiv-algebroid} with $P$ serving as the infinitesimal Morita bibundle. \end{proposition} \begin{proof} Let $(M_{1},L_{1},\eta_{1})$ and $(M_{2},L_{2},\eta_{2})$ be Morita equivalent Dirac structures.
-We use the same notation $L_{1}$ and $L_{2}$ for their Lie algebroids.
-Condition $(a)$ in Definition \ref{def:morita-equiv-dirac} implies that the map
+We also denote their respective Lie algebroids by $L_{1}$ and $L_{2}$.
+Condition \ref{item:non-deg} in Definition \ref{def:morita-equiv-dirac} guarantees a well-defined map